jpsecher/ds-gluster/setup.md

 ## Ansible

-To avoid specifying the key all the time, put the location of the private key in `ansible/ansible.cfg` like
+To avoid specifying the key all the time, put the location of the private key in `ansible.cfg` like

     [defaults]
     private_key_file = /Users/jps/.ssh/ec2-lundogbendsen-jp.pem